 His language is vulgar, base, crude and disgusting.
 That’s not a criticism, because I love his writing.
 But it reveals a character that I have nothing in common with.
 Someone hurt, who struggled and suffered and was abused.
 I read it, but I just don’t “get it”.
 You’d probably call me naive, ignorant, or (I get this a lot) a “sweet summer child.”

-I have a very close friend who is constantly shocked, still, about all the movies and TV shows and music that I haven’t heard of.
+I have a very close friend who is constantly shocked, still, about all the movies and TV shows and music that I’ve never heard of.
 He’s not alone, most people who know me are usually surprised by how little awareness I have of pop culture or this or that “famous” show that “everyone” knows about.
 It’s kind of surreal to hear them constantly comment on it–even my closest friends who have known me for decades–and makes me wonder just what I’m missing.
 No, I’ve never seen this popular movie, or heard this popular song, or your favorite TV show.
 How do I even “live like this”??
 I dunno, pretty happily I guess.
 I don’t watch TV really, except every now and then after dinner with my fiance, and I’ve been introducing her to the wonders of Star Trek: The Next Generation, a show that came out over 30 years ago.
 Not exactly current.

 There’s a lot of ugliness in the world that just isn’t part of my reality.
 I see the world as a thing of beauty.
 I look for beauty in my surroundings because that’s what I was taught to see.
 I move away from ugly things, and towards beauty, almost instinctively.
 My mother is an unbelievably talented artist, and my father plays the most beautiful piano you’ve ever heard.
 Art is beauty, and life imitates art.
 That’s why these modern shows, music, and “art” have left me totally at a loss: there’s no beauty anymore.
 There’s no “goodness”.

 To come full circle, this is why I have trouble answering when someone asks me what I do for a living.
 Because “journalism” has nothing to do with “goodness” or “beauty”, and that’s what I want to focus on.
 Because wherever you put your focus, that’s where you see results.
 I want to focus on being a writer, and building beautiful worlds for myself, for my children, and for the world to escape too.
 Today, reality is less true than it ever has been, and talking heads are always telling you what to think and what is important.
-But imagine a grassy hillside in the summer, or a gorgeous woman, or a snowy French castle in the alps: beauty needs no explanation, it just is.
+But imagine a grassy hillside in the summer, or a gorgeous woman smiling at you, or a snowy French castle in the alps: beauty needs no explanation, it just is.
 Beauty is truth.
 And we need more truth in our lives.